 (3) you have a combination of the above

-That is really it.
-We will dive into all 3 of these situations and discuss further.
+Let’s dive into these 3 situations and discuss them further.

 Traditionally, carriers will insure anywhere from 60% to 70% of your W-2 income.
 Remember that your W-2 income is your gross income.
 Or, known as your gross salary.